Sunbertrs/plist_memory_value_converter/README.md

 ## Usage

 Option 1 and 2 can convert the memory you want to the value that OpenCore/Clover can read, or convert them back.
+(Please use plist editor for modify or you need to encrypt the value with base64 encode)

 E.g. Choose `1.
 MB to value` and type `12` (MB), it will return `Value you should type: 0000c000`.
 Then, type this value `0000c000` for `framebuffer-stolenmem` or where you need to.